Shiva Devale No. 2

 Given how I was feeling – and given the heat of the afternoon – I decided to turn back to the entrance and my waiting taxi driver.
 As I mentioned at the start of the first Polonnaruwa post, I regretted not just using my taxi driver for the day – or even better, having come to Polonnaruwa the night before to allow for an earlier morning start with a tuk-tuk driver as my guide and transportation.

 My day with the ruins of ancient Polonnaruwa had been absolutely worth it.
 Along with another day spent in Anuradhapura and most of a day at Sigiriya, my visit provided me with a better idea of the impressive accomplishments of the Sinhalese people of a thousand and two thousand years ago.
-The builders of stupas which rivalled the pyramids of Egypt in size and the guardians and transmitters of the Buddha’s teachings to other parts of Asia from their vibrant viharas – certainly a legacy to be proud of.
+The builders of stupas which rivalled the pyramids of Egypt in size and the guardians and transmitters of the Buddha’s teachings to other parts of Asia from their vibrant viharas – this is certainly a legacy to be proud of.

 My Other Sri Lanka Cultural Triangle Posts: click on the title to open